 The starting hand is the most important part of the game.
 This consists of the two cards that are dealt to each individual player.
 Immediately after the starting hand has been dealt, players are given the choice as to whether they will bet or fold.
 This is before any other cards are even seen.
 And, it is what will set the tone of the game for the player.
 Many poker tips advise that where you are placed around the table will definitely influence how you use the starting hand.

 If you are sitting directly at the start of the round.
 And have relatively low cards, it can be advisable to fold.
 However, if you are last in the round of betting, you will have had a chance to see the way other players are going and may change your course of action.
 Of course, with poker rules always at the forefront of your mind, a full knowledge of what each potential hand will mean is essential.
 Once this phase is passed, three community cards will be dealt face-up.
 And, players can use these cards to continue making their perfect five-card hand.
 How do you play poker?
 Learning from moments such as these will assist you in making the crucial decisions.

 All About Poker Chips

 For some reason, many players seem to forget the value of a chip once chips are in play.
 Players that have previously balked at throwing in a £50 note will have no problem rolling out two $25 chips instead; often simply because they do not remember the value.
-Poker chips have standard dollar values, but some UK players choose to label them in the same way, just using pounds instead.
-The lowest denomination, usually $5, is red; $25 is green; and the black represents $100.
+Poker chips have standard dollar values, but some UK players choose to label them in the same way.
+So just using pounds instead.
+The lowest denomination, usually $5, is red; $25 is green.
+And, the black represents $100.
 Once this has been mastered, mistaken bets should be a thing of the past.
-When playing in an actual casino setting, it is also deemed courteous to stack chips neatly in their respective denominations, whilst hiding chips is a big no-no.
+When playing in an actual casino setting.
+It is also deemed courteous to stack chips neatly in their respective denominations, whilst hiding chips is a big no-no.

 Top Tips for Remaining Calm